 College of Arts and Sciences

-There are obvious reasons for students to study the Chinese language nowadays: 1.3 billion people use Chinese as their native language, which means you would be able to communicate with that many more people once you have learned how to speak Chinese.
+1.3 billion people speak Chinese as their native language, which means you would be able to communicate with that many more people once you have learned how to speak Chinese.
 More important than that, China has become an emerging economic power.
 As the 4th largest economy in the world, China is playing a more and more important role on the global economy.
 With the further development of the Chinese economy, and the continuous growth of the trade between China and the US, it is not hard to imagine that a knowledge of the Chinese language will be a big boost on any one’s resume.
 Mastering the language may greatly expand your job seeking opportunities.

 But putting the most obvious and most pragmatic reasons aside, for those who are more culturally inclined, and those who simply want to expand their intellectual horizons by taking up a new language, learning Chinese will prove to be an equally enriching and engaging process, during which you will not only immerse in a culture that is more than 5000 years old, but you may even change your view on life, unwittingly perhaps, during your studies.
 Yes, learning a language is partly learning about a culture, and partly learning a new life philosophy.